- Huawei Mate 10 - on sale 17 November

 The Nokia 9 is thought to be the flagship in Nokia's Android phone family, and as such will likely run the 10nm Qualcomm Snapdragon 835 with Adreno 540 GPU, plus 6GB of RAM and 64GB of storage.

-If we do see a OnePlus 5T, the rumoured release date of 5 November sounds about right - if not entirely accurate, given that this is a Sunday.
 The upgraded phone will likely feature an 18:9 display, making it a closer rival to the Samsung Galaxy S8 and a better fit for the flagship killer it wants to be.

 Samsung Galaxy S8 mini